-Verify an embedded wallet user on your backend by accepting an ID token from the client and checking its signature and claims against the staging issuer.
+Verify a non-custodial wallet user on your backend by accepting an ID token from the client and checking its ES256 signature and required claims against the configured token issuer.

 1. Send the ID token to your backend